-Yes, the university requires training about and inspections for the Spotted Lanternfly, an alien and invasive species that has the potential to greatly impact agricultural crops in Pennsylvania including grapes, hops, and hardwoods and reduce the quality of life for people living in heavily infested areas..
+Yes, the university has requirements and guidelines to reduce the impact of alien species on Campus and in the state.
+The university requires training about and inspections for the Spotted Lanternfly, an alien and invasive species that has the potential to greatly impact agricultural crops in Pennsylvania including grapes, hops, and hardwoods and reduce the quality of life for people living in heavily infested areas..

 Penn State’s College of Agricultural Sciences, the United States Department of Agriculture (USDA), and the PA Department of Agriculture (PDA) have joined forces to control and contain the spread of SLF.
 To help slow the spread of the SLF, on May 26, 2018 the PDA implemented an Order of Quarantine for the Spotted Lanternfly (Quarantine).
 Less than a year later, Penn State implemented requirements and guidelines.
 All employees who drive a university vehicle are required to successfully complete training about mitigating the spread of this pest.

 Employees that will be driving into, out of, or within the Quarantine Zone on university business must:

 - Take the required Spotted Lanternfly Quarantine training on Penn State’s Learning Resource Network (https://lrn.psu.edu/)

 - Take precautions to ensure that they are not carrying the Spotted Lanternfly within clothing or personal belongings;

 - Inspect the vehicle and any other items that may be transported as required for the presence of the Spotted Lanternfly to the best of their ability;